redhat-beyond/documents/statement-of-work/Beyond07-SOW.md

 **Work division**

-Ensure that every member of your team plays an active role in preparing for the demo, we recommend that you divide the work between you in the following way:
+Ensure that every member of your team plays an active role in preparing for the demo, we require that you divide the work between you in the following way:

 1. Student1: vagrant
 2. Student2: bootstrap.sh
 3. Student3: Django
 4. Student4: Web page
 5. Student5: Documentation files + flake8

-__Note:__  Team information sharing is recommended, it will enable each team mate to maintain all the above aspects.

 **General guidelines**